xaviershay/elm-global-data-example/README.md

 pages in an SPA. `/profile` will be called on first load of the `/posts` route, but then not again.
 It won't be called on `/comments`.

+In addition, it also shows how pages are able to build up their own model as a result of that shared data.

 Grep the code base for `INTERESTING` for commentary on the ... interesting bits.